Build (game engine): Polymost

 The task of updating the Build Engine to a true 3D renderer was taken on by Silverman himself.
 In the release notes for Polymost, he wrote: "When 3D Realms released the Duke Nukem 3D source code, I thought somebody would do a OpenGL or Direct3D port.
 Well, after a few months passed, I saw no sign of somebody working on a true hardware-accelerated port of Build, just people saying it wasn't possible.
 Eventually, I realized the only way this was going to happen was for me to do it myself."

 The Polymost renderer allowed for 3D hardware-accelerated graphics using OpenGL.
 It also introduced "hightile", a feature that made it possible to replace the game's original textures with high-resolution replacements in a variety of formats.
 Polymost has been utilized in Jonathon Fowler's JFBuild, JFDuke3D, JFShadowWarrior, and source ports derived from their code bases.

 EDuke32

-The source for EDuke 2.0 was later released, followed by the source for the last private beta of EDuke 2.1 (which never made it to a release version).
+A month after the game code, the source for EDuke 2.0 was also released, followed by the source for the last private beta of EDuke 2.1 (which never made it to a release version).
 Richard Gobeille (TerminX) merged the EDuke 2.0 source with JFDuke3D to make EDuke32.
 Another port, Wineduke, based on the icculus code, has since died off, leaving EDuke32 the only EDuke port still in development.

 EDuke32 also supports the games NAM and WWII GI, as EDuke was based on the code to those games.